rapidspeciation/biodiversity_genomics_course/exercises/10_genome_scan.md

 - pi, a measure of genetic variation within a population or species
 - Fst, a measure of genomic differentiation between populations or species
 - dxy, a measure of absolute divergence between populations or species
-- fd, a measure of gene flow/introgression from one population/species into another
+- fd/fdM, a measure of gene flow/introgression from one population/species into another

 For a tutorial on long-range haplotype statistics to infer selective sweeps, see [here](https://speciationgenomics.github.io/haplotypes/).
 You may also want to consider more complex methods such as [SweeD](https://academic.oup.com/mbe/article/30/9/2224/999783#74416771) to infer sweeps, or to detect barrier loci: [gIMble](https://europepmc.org/article/ppr/ppr564457), [diem](https://www.biorxiv.org/content/10.1101/2022.03.24.485605v3) or ancestral recombination graph methods [(review)](https://academic.oup.com/genetics/article/221/1/iyac044/6554197).